www.scantips.com

 Withdrawing dividends (WD) is extremely costly to the long term fund income

-End date of each row is current date 2024.
+End date of each row is the current 2024 YTD.

 S&P 500No withdrawalsOverall Cost of Withdrawing all Dividends